ReDI-School/js-berlin-2023-spring/lesson02.md

 "1" + "1"    // is "11"
 ```

-Make sure to always choose the correct data type for your data,
-since the operators in JavaScript behave differently depending on the data type.
+It is important to select the appropriate data type for your data, as the behavior of operators in JavaScript varies depending on the data type used.

 ---